Rachel Kuehn: Amateur career

 Kuehn appeared in the 2018 Espirito Santo Trophy for the Dominican Republic alongside her mother.
 She also represented the Dominican Republic at the 2019 Pan American Games in Peru.

-Kuehn enrolled at Wake Forest University in 2019 to play golf with the Wake Forest Demon Deacons women's golf team.
-She was All-American every season and ACC Player of the Year in 2022.
-Kuehn's victory in the 2019 Annika Intercollegiate made her part of the first mother-daughter duo in program history to claim individual titles.
+Kuehn was enrolled at Wake Forest University 2019–2024 and played golf with the Wake Forest Demon Deacons women's golf team.
+She was All-American every season and Atlantic Coast Conference Player of the Year back-to-back in 2022 and 2023.
+Kuehn's victory in the 2019 Annika Intercollegiate made her part of the first mother-daughter duo in program history to claim individual titles, and in 2024 the first such duo to win the ACC Women's Golf Championship.

 In 2020, Kuehn won the North and South Women's Amateur at Pinehurst No. 2. and reached the round of 16 in the U.S. Women's Amateur.
 In 2021, Kuehn earned medalist honors at the U.S. Women's Amateur, shooting a five-under 67 at Westchester Country Club for a six-under 138 total, two shots better than Kennedy Pedigo.

 Kuehn appeared on the victorious American team at the 2021 Curtis Cup at Conwy Golf Club in Wales, where she defeated Scotland's Louise Duncan to secure the winning point.
 She again secured the clinching point in the 2022 Curtis Cup, when she closed out Caleb McGinty 2 and 1.

 Playing for the United States, Kuehn earned the silver medal at the 2022 Espirito Santo Trophy in France together with Rachel Heck and Rose Zhang.